jrgleason/psql-getting-started/labs/joins_and_keys.md

     a.
 The first constraint is a *foreign key relationship*.
 This is when a table requires an entry in another table.
 For this example we will use the concept of a **Person**.
 In our world a person **_MUST_** have an adress so we add the following `ADDRESS_ID SERIAL NOT NULL REFERENCES MAIN.ADDRESS(ID)`.
     b.
 The other constraint is a RegEx pattern used to make sure the email address is correct.
 I am just going to gloss over that for now.

-6. Lets try to add a Person with an invalid Address ID. `INSERT INTO MAIN.PERSON (NAME,PHONE,EMAIL,ADDRESS_ID) VALUES ('John Doe','6142145417','a@b.com','420');`
+6. let's try to add a Person with an invalid Address ID. `INSERT INTO MAIN.PERSON (NAME,PHONE,EMAIL,ADDRESS_ID) VALUES ('John Doe','6142145417','a@b.com','420');`
 Notice we get an error

         ERROR:  insert or update on table "person" violates foreign key constraint "person_address_id_fkey"